arthishbanerjee/arthishbanerjee.github.io/_news/greenwash_paper.md

 date: 2024-10-16 10:19:00+0530
 inline: false
 related_posts: false
-title: <code>The Economics of Greenwashing</code> co-authored with <code>Oindrila Dey</code> has been accepted at the <code>9th EIITF, 2024</code>!
+title: <code>The Economics of Greenwashing</code> co-authored with <code>Dr. Oindrila Dey</code> has been accepted at the <code>9th EIITF, 2024</code>!
 ---

-`The Economics of Greenwashing` co-authored with Oindrila Dey has been accepted at [EIITF](https://eiitf.iift.ac.in/eiitf9/index.asp) 2024!
+'The Economics of Greenwashing' co-authored with Oindrila Dey has been accepted at [`EIITF`](https://eiitf.iift.ac.in/eiitf9/index.asp) 2024!

 ---

-A paper based on my MA dissertation, titled "The Economics of Greenwashing" co-authored with my supervisor, Dr. Oindrila Dey, has been accepted at the 9th Empirical Issues in Trade and Finance (EIITF) Conference, 2024.
+A paper based on my MA dissertation, titled `The Economics of Greenwashing` co-authored with my supervisor, `Dr. Oindrila Dey`, has been accepted at the 9th Empirical Issues in Trade and Finance (EIITF) Conference, 2024.
 It will be held at the Indian Institute of Foreign Trade, Kolkata campus on 12th and 13th of December, 2024.